Harbor Drive: Construction

+In 2016, a bike lane opened on the road.

 Legacy

 In addition to creating a major recreation facility for the city of Portland, the closure of Harbor Drive is widely considered a significant event in urban planning – the first time a freeway had ever been removed without being replaced.
 It (along with the subsequent cancellation of Interstate 505 and the Mount Hood Freeway) cemented Portland's reputation as a model of pedestrian- and transit-friendly design.
 Since the completion of Interstate 205 in the mid 1980s, no new freeways have been built in the city other than a short realignment of U.S. Route 30 near the Fremont Bridge.

-Many other cities in the United States have since demolished freeways.
-San Francisco is well known for the earthquake-assisted demolition of the Embarcadero Freeway; Boston demolished the elevated portion of Interstate 93 as part of the massive Big Dig project; and Milwaukee removed the Park East Freeway.
-In addition, Seattle removed the Alaskan Way Viaduct along the downtown waterfront in favor of a new freeway tunnel.